mloubout/SC20Paper/paper.md

 ## Abstract

-Devito is an open-source Python project based on domain-specific languages and compiler technology originally devised for rapid implementation of high performance applications in exploration seismology, where popular inversion methods such as Full-Waveform Inversion and Reverse-Time Migration are used to create images of the earth's subsurface.
+[Devito] is an open-source Python project based on domain-specific languages and compiler technology originally devised for rapid implementation of high performance applications in exploration seismology, where popular inversion methods such as Full-Waveform Inversion and Reverse-Time Migration are used to create images of the earth's subsurface.
 Throughout several years of development, and thanks to the feedback of companies and community, both the language and compiler have deeply evolved.
 Today, sophisticated boundary conditions, tensor contractions, sparse operations (e.g., interpolations), as well as fundamental features such as staggered grids and sub domains, are supported and may be used altogether in the same code.
 There is virtually no limit to the complexity of a Devito operator.
 To support all of this flexibility and to ensure competitive performance, the compiler relies on a generic framework for data dependency analysis to schedule loops and detect computational properties, such as parallelism.
 In this article we harness all this potential to show that Devito is ready for large-scale production-grade seismic inversion problems.
-We have used Devito to generate MPI-parallel wave propagators -- as well as their corresponding adjoints -- for the pseudo-acoustic anisotropic wave-equation in a transverse tilted isotropic media, and run them for Reverse-Time Migration on and synthetic industry scale datasets in an HPC cloud system, reaching the performance of 28TFlop/s.
+We have used  Devito to generate MPI-parallel wave propagators -- as well as their corresponding adjoints -- for the pseudo-acoustic anisotropic wave-equation in a transverse tilted isotropic media and for the elastic wave-equation and ran them on a synthetic industry scale datasets in an HPC cloud system, reaching the performance of 28TFlop/s.

 ## Introduction

 - Devito symbolic dsl + compiler
 - Acoustic isotropic is trivial, real world is at the bare minimum elastic.